 So much of prepping that may seem, on paper, to be boring and mundane is actually highly enjoyable.
 From physical conditioning and defensive training to bug-out practice and route hazard assessments there are plenty of ways to engage your body and brain for fun and readiness.

-Physical conditioning can mean pushing yourself in the gym (or in to the gym for the first time) or firing up a hardcore at-home fitness routine.
+Physical conditioning can mean pushing yourself in the gym (or in to the gym for the first time) or firing up an at-home fitness routine.
 Defensive training means learning to fight with fists and feet or with knives and guns- yes, scary at first, but also exhilarating and empowering!

 Bug-out practice means a goodly hike or challenging camping trip, maybe one with some self-imposed challenges tacked on.
 Route assessment means saddling up in your car, on your bike or on foot and going around your town and county by different routes and really seeing it.

 Of course you can put on your favorite tunes or a podcast and enjoy a little “me-time” on the open road!
 You don’t need to drive around scowling to do this right.